KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 "make invalid states unrepresentable" principle.

 ### Definition

 I am using consistency here in a general sense: that your data adheres to certain rules, and that it always obeys those rules at every point in time.
 This definition relates to ACID consistency, so don't confuse it with CAP consistency.

-The rules can be any pretty much anything, for example, that your credit should never be able to go negative, or that private posts should not be visible to others.
+The rules can be any pretty much anything; for example, that your credit should never be able to go negative, or that private posts should not be visible to others.
 It is not restricted to foreign keys or unique indexes, although